T20X/notes/sockets.md

 This field specifies the offset of a particular fragment relative to the beginning of the original unfragmented IP datagram.
 The fragmentation offset value for the first fragment is always 0.
 The field is 13 bits wide, so that the offset can be from 0 to 8191 (from (20  –1) to (213 – 1)).
 Fragments are specified in units of 8 bytes, which is why fragment length must be a multiple of 8.[37]
 Therefore, the 13-bit field allows a maximum offset of (213 – 1) × 8 = 65,528 bytes, with the header length included (65,528 + 20 = 65,548 bytes), supporting fragmentation of packets exceeding the maximum IP length of 65,535 byte

 [IP fragmentation detailed](https://packetpushers.net/ip-fragmentation-in-detail/)

+### fragmentation

+When a router receives a packet, it examines the destination address and determines the outgoing interface to use and that interface's MTU.
+If the packet size is bigger than the MTU, and the Do not Fragment (DF) bit in the packet's header is set to 0, then the router may fragment the packet.

+The router divides the packet into fragments.
+The maximum size of each fragment is the outgoing MTU minus the IP header size (20 bytes minimum; 60 bytes maximum).
+The router puts each fragment into its own packet, each fragment packet having the following changes:

+The total length field is the fragment size.
+The more fragments (MF) flag is set for all fragments except the last one, which is set to 0.
+The fragment offset field is set, based on the offset of the fragment in the original data payload.
+This is measured in units of 8-byte blocks.
+The header checksum field is recomputed.

+Fragmented packets can only be reassembled when no fragments are lost.
+Fragment reassembly time exceeded seems to indicate lost fragments.
+UDP does not track and resend lost packets, so they stay lost.

+## Address

+IPv4 addresses are divided into unicast, broadcast, and multicast addresses.
+Unicast addresses specify a single interface of a host, broadcast addresses specify all hosts on a network, and multicast addresses address all hosts in a multicast group

+**INADDR_LOOPBACK** (127.0.0.1)
+      always refers to the local host via the loopback device;

+**INADDR_ANY** (0.0.0.0)
+      means any address for socket binding;

 ## UDP